silnrsi/font-namdhinggo/README.txt

 Namdhinggo SIL provides glyphs for all Limbu characters and some Latin.
 Please read the online documentation to see what ranges are supported.

-Please note that this font is currently under development and the source files will be changing considerably.
-Please do not base any derivatives on this font until the full 2.000 release.

 Namdhinggo SIL is released under the SIL Open Font License.

 See the OFL and OFL-FAQ for details of the SIL Open Font License.